-Conversely, fish disposal may have had a beneficial effect on some vertebrates by releasing critical nutrients to low-productivity ecosystems characteristic of the high Sierra.
-Increased nutrients would support increased levels of algae, which in turn would support increased levels of benthic invertebrates.
-(Algal levels are expected to remain within natural levels of variability.)
-All of the vertebrates except the coyote consume invertebrates as a regular part of their diet and thus would benefit from any increase in invertebrate food (Knapp et al. 2001, Epanchin et al. 2010).
+The sudden nutrient release from fish disposal may have a beneficial effect on some vertebrates by releasing critical nutrients to low-productivity ecosystems characteristic of the high Sierra.
+Increased nutrients may support increased levels of phytoplankton, which could support increased levels of benthic invertebrates and zooplankton (AFS 2000).
+It would be a limited period of time that nutrient levels (and any resulting algal growth) are elevated in these lakes from fish carcasses.
+Decomposition by benthic invertebrates mobilizes the nutrients into the food chain, probably within months.
+A study of a subalpine lake in Germany examining decomposition rates of fish carcasses by benthic macroinvertebrates found that total decomposition occurred between days 80 and 68 of the experiments (Premke et al. 2010).
+While lakes vary among ecosystems in their decomposition rates, the levels of algal growth observed in our treatment lakes during post-treatment monitoring of amphibians provide no evidence for concern.
+All of the vertebrates, except the coyote, consume invertebrates as a regular part of their diet and thus would benefit from any increase in invertebrate food (Knapp et al. 2001, Epanchin et al. 2010).